Kzug/READMEGenerator/README.md

 ## Description
- b
+ A project using node that generates a high-quality readme for the user
 ## Motivation for Project
- c
+ class assignment and a way to make readme's easier
 ## Challenges
- d
+ learning markdown syntax was a little tricky
 ## Installation Instructions
- e
+ node installation is needed as well as the inquirer package and fs
 ## Usage Information
- f
+ Use by running node index.js in the terminal
 ## Contribution Guidelines
- g
+ N/A
 ## Tests
- h
+ You can test it by pulling the code from github, installing node, and running node index.js in the terminal
 ## License for Application
- MIT
+ GPL
 ## Questions
-Please contact me at https://github.com/a or e-mail me at a
+Please contact me at https://github.com/Kzug or e-mail me at kierstenzug@gmail.com